AI ETL in 2026: Adaptive Pipelines, Benefits, and Practical Examples

 Imagine if your ETL engine could flag a broken schema before your pipeline failed.
 That's where things are heading.
 Here are some trends shaping the next generation of AI-powered data integration:

-Build the next generation of data workflows with Domo
+Build flexible data workflows with Domo

 Domo AI is built to help you get there.
-The platform brings automation, transparency, and flexibility into every part of your data pipeline—so you can move with speed and confidence.
+The platform brings automation, transparency, and flexibility into every part of your data pipeline, so you can move with speed and confidence.

 Ready to see how AI can transform your workflows?
 Explore Domo AI to see what intelligent data integration looks like at scale.